 I can’t tell you how many times I’ve started something I was dreading or putting off and found it to be way easier than I thought it would be.
 It never fails to amaze me that I can create so much inner turmoil over something that really shouldn’t be a big deal.

-And I know from working with thousands of people over the years that it is really common to put things off by simply not starting them.
+From my experience of working with thousands of people over the years that it is really common to put things off by simply not starting them.

 How do you get around this?
-Here are my favorite ways to do this
+Here are my favorite ways to do this.

 - Set a timer for 10–15 minutes and just get started.
 Do it again the next day, and so on until you get that thing done.